-Radiation therapists treat cancer and other diseases in patients by giving radiation treatments.
-Most radiation therapists work in hospitals or cancer treatment centers.
+A radiation therapist is someone who treats cancer and other diseases in patients by giving radiation treatments.
+Most radiation therapists work in hospitals or cancer treatment centres.

 What does a Radiation Therapist do?

 Radiation therapists typically do the following:

 Examine machines to make sure they are safe and working properly

 Explain treatment plans to the patient and answer questions about treatment

 Follow safety procedures to protect the patient and themselves from overexposure

 X-ray the patient to determine the exact location of the area requiring treatment

 Check the computer programs to make sure that they will give the correct dose of radiation to the correct area of the patient's body

 Operate the equipment to treat the patient with radiation